Local Intertwining Relations and Co-tempered $A$-packets of Classical Groups: Introduction

 In general, the matching of such local factors is a basic expectation for the local Langlands correspondence, at least in the setting in which automorphic local factors have been defined.
 In some constructions of the correspondence (such as those based on converse theorems), this matching is built into the construction.
 In the approach via endoscopy that is the subject of \cite{Ar} and \cite{Mok}, this matching does not follow directly from the construction.
 In Appendix \ref{sec.LF}, we verify it for groups of the form $\GL_k \times G_0$, where $G_0$ is a classical group.
 In this setting, the automorphic local factors were defined by Shahidi, and we verify that they match the Galois factors defined by Artin, Deligne and Langlands.

 In Appendix \ref{sec.AD}, we review the Aubert involution for connected reductive groups and prove that it is compatible with intertwining operators up to a scalar.
 This result is used in an essential way in the proof of our third main theorem (Theorem \ref{main3}).
 This theorem, roughly speaking, explicitly determines the scalar.

-We also review a forthcoming work on the Aubert involution for disconnected reductive groups, which is also necessary in the proof of the third main theorem (Theorem \ref{main3}).
-In order to keep this note complete and self-contained, we have included in this appendix those definitions and proofs that are required for our purposes.
+We also review the work \cite{CK26} on the Aubert involution for disconnected reductive groups, some aspects of which are used in the proof of the third main theorem (Theorem \ref{main3}).

-In Appendix \ref{xu-atobe}, we extend and reprove some results of \cite{Moe11}, \cite{X1}, and \cite{At}, to all classical groups.
+In Appendix \ref{xu-atobe}, we extend and reprove some results of \cite{Moe11}, \cite{X1}, and \cite{At} to all classical groups.
 These results are essential in the proof of our third main theorem (Theorem \ref{main3}).
 On the one hand, some of these results were originally formulated only for symplectic and orthogonal groups, and we take the opportunity here to formulate and prove them also for unitary groups.
-As already mentioned, the earlier proofs of some of these results relied on some arguments that presuppose that the endoscopic classification of representations has been established for all groups, in particular for groups whose rank is higher than the group one is interested in.
+As already mentioned, the earlier proofs of some of these results relied on some arguments that presuppose that the endoscopic classification of representations has been established for all groups, in particular for groups whose rank is higher than that of the group under consideration.
 Since such an assumption is problematic in the midst of a proof by induction on the rank, we present in this appendix alternative proofs that avoid this assumption.

 Appendix \ref{sec.255} is devoted to the proofs of two results which are based on the same argument.
 The first result is the strong form of Shahidi's tempered $L$-packet conjecture (a strengthening of \cite[Conjecture 9.4]{Sh7}), which states that every tempered $L$-packet contains exactly one member that is generic with respect to a given fixed Whittaker datum $\ww$, and moreover that the pairing of this $L$-packet with the centralizer group of its parameter matches the generic constituent with the trivial character.
 For classical groups, the existence and uniqueness of the generic constituent was proven by Varma \cite{V2}.
 We prove this for general connected reductive groups under relevant assumptions, which the construction of the local Langlands correspondence in \cite{Ar} and \cite{Mok} does indeed satisfy.